Expressed emotion

 Typically it is determined whether a person or family has high EE or low EE through a taped interview known as the Camberwell Family Interview (CFI).
 Answers to questions and non-verbal cues are used to determine if someone has high expressed emotion.
 There is another measurement that is taken from the view of the patient, which rates the patient's perception of how their family feels about them and the disorder.
 An alternative measure of expressed emotion is the Five Minutes Speech Sample (FMSS), where the relatives are asked to talk about the patient for five uninterrupted minutes.
 Although this measure requires more training, it becomes a quicker form of assessment than the CFI.

 History

 A 1956 study of readmissions of schizophrenia patients in London by George Brown found that patients discharged to live with their parents or wives were more frequently readmitted than those discharged to live with siblings or non-family in lodging houses.
 It also found that those that lived with their mothers were more likely to be readmitted if the mothers did not work outside the home, suggesting that the duration of exposure to certain family members was related to relapse.
 Brown devised the five dimensions of expressed emotion to quantify the interpersonal environmental exposures of patients.

 The advantage of a low-EE environment has been cited to partly explain the success of the Belgian village of Geel, where residents have for hundreds of years welcomed unrelated people with mental illness to live with them.

+Janis H. Jenkins and her team conducted the first study showing that Mexican immigrants’ familial emotional responses of warmth and sympathy toward mentally ill kin in the United States contributes to a more favorable course of illness than in the case of their Euro-American counterparts.